ZhouQiangwei/pydmtools/README.md

     >>> bm.header()
     {'version': 61951, 'nLevels': 1, 'nBasesCovered': 2669, 'minVal': 0, 'maxVal': 1, 'sumData': 128.40874156728387, 'sumSquared': 97.26764956510321}

-Note that this is also possible for bigBed files and the same dictionary keys will be present.
-Entries such as `maxVal`, `sumData`, `minVal`, and `sumSquared` are then largely not meaningful.

 ## Compute summary information on a range